m-we/standardebooks_archiver/README.md

 standardebooks.org formats and publishes ebooks which are public domain in the United States.
-The Python and Go scripts both crawl the site and download copies of every book.
-I haven't made them configurable so if you only want one format, you'll have to edit the code a bit, but if you're using these scripts you probably know how to do that.
+Go script is outdated but Python usage is as follows:

+`standardebooks.py FORMAT DOWNLOAD_DIRECTORY`

+Example:
+`standardebooks.py epub ebooks/`

+Available formats:
+* epub
+* azw3
+* kepub.epub
+* \_advanced.epub